zhhp1001/English_Pickup/README.md

 > A different example would be if you want to read some configuration from a file,
 > and that file happens to not exist.
 Because it is a configuration file,  you might have some default configuration as a fallback,
 > so the file is not exactly necessary.

+**flesh out**
+> In the remaining chapters, we will flesh this out with lots more kinds of instructions.
+But the basic structure is here, and we have everything we need now > to completely represent an executable piece of code at runtime in our virtual machine.